Skip to main content

 Result

-The platform processes the full stock universe nightly through an automated pipeline, serves real-time rankings with sub-500ms query times, and runs four distinct portfolio strategies with out-of-sample performance tracking.
-It replaced a collection of spreadsheets and manual workflows with a single system that handles data ingestion, scoring, and presentation end to end.
+The system processes the full equity universe nightly through an automated pipeline, serves real-time rankings with sub-500ms query times, and runs four distinct portfolio strategies with out-of-sample performance tracking.
+It replaced a collection of spreadsheets and manual workflows with a single research environment that handles data ingestion, factor scoring, and presentation end to end.

 04